 After the train arrives, conductors will open doors in two locations; these doors are usually a third of the way from each end of the train.

-Conductors will regularly scan tickets after the train departs from Sturtevant and heads to Chicago.
+Conductors regularly scan tickets after the train departs Sturtevant and heads to Chicago.
 For Milwaukee-bound travelers, conductors may lift tickets before passengers board the train.
 (When in doubt, ask the conductor)

 Seating is not reserved nor assigned on this train, so any open seat is available.